TECHPRASANT/morse-code-encoder-decoder-with-inputs-using-python/README.md

         get_continue()
         break
     if another=='y' or another!='n':
-        #if user type y and type others letter(not n) again get continue function runs.
+        #if user type y or type others letter(not n) again get_continue function runs.
         get_continue()
     if another=='n':
         #program ends when user type n